Code-Institute-Submissions/georgeIkomi-living-the-simple-life_DecResub/README.md

 4. Flexbox
       - The use of Flexbox made it easier to design a flexible responsive layout structure without using float or positioning.

+## Features Left to Implement

+The link in the 'featured article' section and 'CONTINUE READING' links remain to be implemented.
+Clicking on any of these links takes the user nowhere at this time and, constitute the left over parts of the project that need to be addressed.